tahakhan2594050/my-assissment/DEPLOYMENT_ENV_VARIABLES.md

 VITE_BASE_URL=https://your-server-deployment-url.vercel.app
 ```

+**Important:**
-**Important:** Replace `your-server-deployment-url` with your actual server deployment URL from Vercel.
+1. Replace `your-server-deployment-url` with your actual server deployment URL from Vercel
+2. Replace `your-client-deployment-url` with your actual client deployment URL from Vercel
+3. Add CLIENT_URL environment variable to server for CORS configuration